 TMS Therapy Insurance Coverage

 Since the FDA clearance of TMS in 2008, insurance coverage for eligible patients has increased significantly.
 Currently, there are over 60 coverage polices for TMS, including most Medicare contractors.
 Although TMS is not a first line of treatment, it is an alternative option for those who are not responding to or cannot tolerate medications.
-Patients are encouraged to speak directly with their Doctor regarding any specific insurance questions.
-Patients can also contact a Reimbursement Specialist and receive assistance with understanding insurance coverage and verifying insurance benefits.
+Our staff will check your TMS benefits for you and review the details with you prior to treatment.

 Janicak, P, et al. Transcranial Magnetic Stimulation (TMS) in the Treatment of Major Depression: A Comprehensive Summary of Safety Experience from Acute Exposure, Extended Exposure and During Reintroduction Treatment.
 Journal of Clinical Psychiatry, February 2008.